Parth-Vader/YoutubeDataCollector/README.md

 Searches for recent youtube videos opened and displays them in a list form.

+## Installation

 ### Chrome

-- Visit `chrome://extensions`
+1. Visit `chrome://extensions`
-- Enable Developer Mode.
+2. Enable Developer Mode.
-- Click on the "Load unpacked extension..."
+3. Click on the "Load unpacked extension..."
-- Select the directory in which this repo is cloned.
+4. Select the directory in which this repo is cloned.
+5. YoutubeDataCollector is now installed on your browser.

-# Looking to contribute?
+## Looking to contribute?

 Check out the Issues tab.